How Bill Kristol Briefly Blew Up The 2016 Presidential Race With A Single Tweet

 By that point, French still hadn’t ruled out running.
 In fact, he began making calls to prospective campaign managers, looking at his fundraising potential and even mapping out ballot access laws and electoral strategy.
 But fairly quickly, the narrative surrounding his potential bid was getting well beyond his control, and he did the one thing politicians shouldn’t do: He began reading his coverage online.

-“Don’t do what I did, which is unplug for 90 percent of the day and then right when the day is winding down and you should be getting much-needed rest, opening your Twitter app and going down that rabbit hole at midnight and start reading everything that’s been said, which if you’re a human being ― if you’re a normal human being even someone with a relatively thick skin ― that is opening Pandora’s box,” French explains.
-“You are getting alternatively mad, thankful, grateful as you see what people are saying, exasperated and frustrated.
-That just destroys any rest that you might have.”
+“Don’t do what I did, which was unplug for 90 percent of the day and then right when the day is winding down and you should be getting much-needed rest, then opening your Twitter app and then starting to go down that rabbit hole at midnight and start reading everything that’s been said, which if you’re a human being ― if you’re a normal human being even somebody with a relatively thick skin ― that is opening Pandora’s box,” French explains.
+“You are getting alternatively mad, thankful, grateful as you see what people are saying, exasperated, frustrated.
+That just destroys any rest you’re going to have.”

 Listen to the full episode above.